abanoubha/gohugo-theme-kmt/README.md

 - minimal user interface
 - __multilingual__: currently support Arabic and English (a.k.a Bilingual)
 - lazyloading images with browser-native API
+- show last modification/update date of each post

 ## Installation